Prof. Andrea Petroczi

 Position: Professor of Public Health

-After obtaining a BSc in Sport Management and an MSc in Marketing in Hungary, I continued my studies in the U.S. where I received a PhD in Sport & Exercise Science (Administration) with a doctoral minor in Applied Statistics & Research Methods.
-I am currently working toward a PhD in Psychology (The University of Sheffield).
+After obtaining a BSc in Sport Management and an MSc in Marketing in Hungary, I continued my studies in the U.S. where I received a PhD in Sport & Exercise Science (Administration) with a doctoral minor in Applied Statistics & Research Methods in 2002.

 My research is centred on behavioural choices where short term gains are traded off for potential health consequences later in life.
 I have a strong commitment to multidisciplinary research with experimental work spanning across disciplines allied to medicine and psychology.
-My specific research interests include social cognitive processes underlying the use of performance enhancing supplements and drugs; cognitive restriction of diet; adherence to medical treatment and exercise; indirect psychological measures and global food safety and security.
+My specific research interests include social cognitive processes underlying the use of performance enhancing supplements and drugs; cognitive restriction of diet; adherence to medical treatment and exercise; and indirect psychological measures.

 KEY AREAS OF INTEREST:

 Health behaviour models

 Prevalence estimation in socially sensitive areas

 Anabolic androgenic steroids